sanvatsarkaranuj/Fall25GuitarHero/README.md

 END PROCESS;
 ```

-**Why this is efficient:** Instead of checking all 600 rows (which caused 20+ minute synthesis times), we only check ±18 rows around the current pixel.
+Instead of checking all 600 rows (which caused 20+ minute synthesis times), we only check ±18 rows around the current pixel.
 This reduces iterations from 600 to 37.

 ---

-### 8.3 `songPlayer.vhd` - Automatic Song Playback (NEW)
+###`songPlayer.vhd` - Automatic Song Playback

 This module plays a pre-programmed 256-step song pattern.